jmelnich/lem-in/Readme.md

 # Lem-in

+## Development prerequisites:
+libft folder as a submodule.
+Don't forget to update it:
+`git submodule init`
+`git submodule update`

 ## Project overview

 Project of school 42: let all ants pass from room start to the room end through the shortest way.